 As part of strategic planning, Cramo has identified risks related to the implementation of the must-win battles at the Group and operating country levels.
 Risk areas have been prioritised with regard to the extent of impact and likelihood, and an action plan has been completed.

 Strategy follow-up includes an actively followed set of forward-looking indicators to give an early indication of any changes in the market environment or the operations of the Company.
-The forward-looking indicators can be divided into external indicators, such as GDP, construction growth rates and confidence indices, and internal indicators, such as time utilisation of the rental fleet and the modular space order book.
+The forward-looking indicators can be divided into external indicators, such as GDP, construction growth rates and confidence indices, and internal indicators, such as time utilisation of the rental fleet.
 In addition to formal indicators, Cramo follows a number of weak signals originating in the day-to-day rental operations.

 Operational hedges for rental businesses

-Secondly, Cramo focuses on reducing customer exposure by expanding, broadening and balancing its customer base in order to lessen dependency on individual customers and individual customer segments.
-Thirdly, Cramo´s broad geographic footprint limits its geographic exposure.
+Cramo focuses on reducing customer exposure by expanding, broadening and balancing its customer base in order to lessen dependency on individual customers and individual customer segments.
+Additionally, Cramo’s broad geographic footprint limits its geographic exposure.